 Prevention Tips:

-• thoroughly rinse milkweed before serving it up to monarch caterpillars
+• thoroughly rinse milkweed with water before serving it up to monarch caterpillars

 • spray potted plants with water to detect spider webs